 One of the events of the History Film Forum in November was an advance screening of The Pilgrims, the newest documentary by Ric Burns.
 My primary interest in this was to see how they treated my family’s direct ancestor John Billington, infamous for being a knave and a scoundrel, but I was also curious to see how Ric Burns could give the Thanksgiving story the same thorough treatment he and his brother Ken had given The Civil War.

-Because even the director, Mr. Burns himself, and the Film Forum program director acknowledged that the Pilgrims are not where one looks for a dramatic Thanksgiving story.
+Because even the director-Mr. Burns himself, and the Film Forum program director acknowledged that the Pilgrims are not where one looks for a dramatic Thanksgiving story.
 We all know what happens, right?
-The Pilgrims set sail for America in search of religious freedom, struggled through the first winter, and were saved by the friendly and benevolent Indians, who fed them turkey and squash, and together all thrived into Massachusetts colony, which became the Commonwealth of Massachusetts.
+The Pilgrims set sail for America in search of religious freedom, struggled through the first winter, and were saved by the friendly and benevolent Indians, who fed them turkey and squash, together thriving into Massachusetts colony (later the Commonwealth of Massachusetts).

 Welllllllllll, yeah sort of not really.

 [ For an interview with the director, click here.
 I want to quote that entire article.
 Go read it before you click for more below. ]